peasead/elastic-container/README.md

 ## Usage

 This uses default creds of `elastic:elastic`, change this in the `.env` file.
+Don't be that person that leaves default creds.

 This uses basic authentication and self-signed TLS certificates; if you are planning on using this in production, you should use valid TLS certificates.